markmi/acpphint/README.md

   distinct from double.)

   This change is outside the code that is benchmarked.

+Added later:
+- Add \*.gp files for the 192GiByte RAM tests.

+Changes
+- Rename the \*.gp files for the 96GiByte RAM tests to be explicit about the 96GiByte RAM context.

 ###### [0.1.36] 2023-Dec-09         . . .
 202?-???-?? (final)
 Additions